databrickslabs/ucx/README.md

 and if there are HiveSerDe tables detected, prompt whether to trigger the `migrate-external-hiveserde-tables-in-place-experimental` workflow.

 Table and View ACL:
-migrate-tables cmd also applies any table and view ACL from existing clusters.
+`migrate-tables` command also applies any table and view ACL from existing clusters.
 For Azure it checks if there are any interactive cluster or sql warehouse which has service principals configured to access storage.
-It maps the storage account to the tables which has external location on those storage account created and grants either SELECT permission if the service principal only has read access on the storage account and ALL_PRIVILEGES if the service principal has write access on the storage account
+It maps the storage account to the tables which has external location on those storage account created and grants either `SELECT` permission if the service principal only has read access on the storage account and `ALL_PRIVILEGES` if the service principal has write access on the storage account
 For AWS, it checks any instance profiles mapped to the interactive cluster or sql warehouse.
 It checks the mapping of instance profiles to the bucket.
-It then maps the bucket to the tables which has external location on those bucket created and grants either SELECT permission if the instance profile only has read access on the bucket and ALL_PRIVILEGES if the instance profile has write access on the bucket.
+It then maps the bucket to the tables which has external location on those bucket created and grants either `SELECT` permission if the instance profile only has read access on the bucket and `ALL_PRIVILEGES` if the instance profile has write access on the bucket.

 [[back to top](#databricks-labs-ucx)]